victoriafuselier/online-registration-form/README.md

 # online-registration-form
  Treehouse Techdegree Project 3: Online Registration Form

- The purpose of this project was to train me in HTML, CSS, and JavaScript, and show mastery of building blocks of the web by building a responsive, mobile-friendly registration form.
+The purpose of this project was to practice HTML and CSS and show mastery of building blocks of the web by building a responsive, mobile-friendly registration form.
 Project starter files consisted of mockup images for mobile and desktop screen sizes.
 I was tasked with building a mobile and desktop version of the form using media queries and a "mobile-first" approach.

 The basic requirements of this project included: building the HTML and CSS for this project myself using mobile-first design; creating a form to practice with the form field types in the lesson--text, email, and telephone input, select menu, checkboxes, radio buttons, textarea, and submit button; displaying proper knowledge of form element attributes such as id, type, name, placeholder, etc; displaying mastery of labels for form elements; using media queries for wider screen sizes; practicing with Google Fonts; adding focus states to the form; practicing spotting errors with code validators prior to submitting project.